Cashcade

-Cashcade Ltd is a UK-based online gambling marketing company that was a pioneer in the introduction of the concept of ‘free bingo’, as well as the delivery of online bingo to the mass market.
-It was founded in 2001 by Simon Collins and Patrick Southon and was acquired by PartyGaming Plc in July 2009.
+Cashcade Ltd was a UK-based online gambling marketing company that was a pioneer in the introduction of the concept of ‘free bingo’, as well as the delivery of online bingo to the mass market.
+It went through several ownership changes and has been owned by gambling operator Entain since 2017.

+History

+It was founded in 2001 by Simon Collins and Patrick Southon and was acquired by PartyGaming in July 2009.